jesseDijkman1/meesterproef-1819/article-2.md

-# Regex - the basics
+# RegEx - the basics

 #### Author: Jesse Dijkman

 In this article I'll go over the basics of regular expressions; what they are, basic syntax and examples.
 If you've never written a regular expression and like to start somewhere, this article might be helpful for you.
 With the help of examples I hope the concept will clear up a bit.
-At then end I'll write a little program that uses a regular expression.
+At the end I'll write a little program that uses a regular expression.

-### What are regular expressions
+### What are regular expressions?

 > A regular expression (regex or regexp for short) is a special text string for describing a search pattern.
-You can think of regular expressions as wildcards on steroids.
+You can think of regular expressions as wildcards on steroids - [Source](https://www.regular-expressions.info/)

 With regular expressions you can find certain patterns in strings.
-Like a certain word, a combination of words, numbers, (special) characters.
+Like a certain word, a combination of words, numbers, (special) characters, etc.

 A great thing about regular expressions is that almost all programming languages have regular expressions.
 So when you learn one, you can learn another pretty easily.